grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ### Test that the query editor loads

-The following example is a simple smoke test that verifies that the data source query editor loads.
+The following example is a simple smoke test that verifies that the data source query editor loads:

 ```ts title="queryEditor.spec.ts"
 import { test, expect } from '@grafana/plugin-e2e';